-Swaps, forwards, and some option contracts are over-the-counter (OTC) derivatives that are bilaterally negotiated with counterparties and settled with those counterparties.
-The Company enters into derivative contracts relating to commodity, interest rate and other market/credit risks for the following reasons:
+Swaps, forwards and certain option contracts are over-the-counter (OTC) derivatives that are bilaterally negotiated and settled with counterparties.
+Futures and other option contracts are standardized exchange-traded contracts facing central clearing parties as the counterparty from the inception of a transaction.
+CEI enters into derivative contracts relating to commodity, interest rate and other market/credit risks for the following reasons:

 - Trading Purposes: The Company trades derivatives as an active market maker.
-The Company offers its customers derivatives in connection with their risk management actions to transfer, modify or reduce their commodity and other market/credit risks or for their own trading purposes.
-The Company also manages its derivative risk positions through offsetting trade activities, controls focused on price verification and daily reporting of positions to senior managers. - Hedging: The Company uses derivatives in connection with its own risk management activities to hedge certain risks.
+The Company offers customers derivatives in connection with their risk management actions to transfer, modify or reduce their commodity and other market/credit risks or for their own trading purposes.
+The Company also manages its derivative risk positions through offsetting trading activities. - Hedging: The Company uses derivatives as part of its risk management activities to hedge certain risks.
 Hedging may be accomplished by applying hedge accounting in accordance with ASC 815, Derivatives and Hedging.
-For example, commodity futures contracts are used to hedge commodity price risk exposures.

-Derivatives may expose the Company to market, credit or liquidity risks in excess of the amounts recorded on the Statement of Financial Condition.
+Derivatives may expose the Company to market, credit or liquidity risks in excess of the amounts recorded on the Consolidated Statement of Financial Condition.
 Market risk on a derivative product is the exposure created by potential fluctuations in market prices, interest rates and other factors and is a function of the type of product, the volume of transactions, the tenor and terms of the agreement and the underlying volatility.
 Credit risk is the exposure to loss in the event of nonperformance by the other party to satisfy a derivative liability where the value of any collateral held by the Company is not adequate to cover such losses.
-The recognition in earnings of unrealized gains on derivative transactions is subject to management's assessment of the probability of counterparty default.
+Recognition of unrealized gains on derivative transactions is subject to management's assessment of the probability of counterparty default.
 Liquidity risk is the potential exposure that arises when the size of a derivative position may affect the ability to monetize the position in a reasonable period of time and at a reasonable cost in periods of high volatility and financial stress.